Colours by

 their famous yellow shirts, or even any part of

-their traditional uniform.
+their traditional colours.
 Perhaps, they were just

 too famous to be asked to wear an alternative kit.